JereNurminen/cv/README.md

 #### Conscript Graphic Designer (03/2014 - 09/2014)
 Working as NDU's graphic designer.
 Designing and producing a multitude of both printed and digital materials for the school's events and website, in addition to doing the layout of two bigger releases.

+*The latest version of this document is available in [this Github repository](https://github.com/JereNurminen/cv).*